wentaozhu/constrained-extreme-learning-machine/README.md

 Constrained Extreme Learning Machines: A Study on Classification Cases, arXiv 2015. http://arxiv.org/abs/1501.06115

-Feel free to discuss and contact me!
+Feel free to discuss with and contact me!